-The mountain Sermitsiaq is an icon which enthrones Nuuk – and from Nuuk, the mountain has its own specific shape.
-This shape is the logo of both Kommuneqarfik Sermersooq and the newspaper Sermitsiaq/AG.
-It is on postcards and city maps.
-It is a landmark, which has been pictured again and again, and has repeatedly found its way into the arts.
+The mountain Sermitsiaq is an icon, in its presence overlooking Nuuk – from where, conversely, it appears with its own unique shape.
+This shape is the logo of both Kommuneqarfik Sermersooq and the newspaper Sermitsiaq/AG; it is on postcards and city maps.
+It is a landmark, which has been pictured again and again and has repeatedly found its way into the arts.

 Every Sunday at 10 A.M. for a whole year, Anne-Birthe Hove photographed Sermitsiaq from the same spot.
-By the graphic technique photogravure – when photo is transferred onto a treated copper plate, which after being washed and etched can give prints using color inks – ABH pressed the mountain in different colors onto cotton canvases.
-Sermitsiaq is shown – some with snow, some without, and some with clouds some with a clear sky, and in different formations.
-Some of the photographs are similar with different color inks.
-The color differences have the effect of a beaming light show, but where the motive remains the same, as by a traffic light which changes colors.
+She subsequently printed the mountain in different colours onto cotton canvases, by the graphic technique of photogravure – i.e. a photo is transferred onto a treated copper plate, which after being washed and etched can produce prints using colour inks.
+Sermitsiaq appears amid clouds or with a clear sky, with snow or without, and in a range of different formations.
+Some of the photographs are similar but with different colour inks.
+Together, the colour differences have the effect of a blinking slide show where the motive remains the same – somewhat like at a traffic light shifting colours.

-Eli Ponsaing thought of his graphic work within microcosm and macrocosm — not in a particular religious meaning, but as a process of contemplation within the graphic possibilities and expressions.
+Eli Ponsaing thought of his graphic work within a conceptual frame of microcosm and macrocosm — not in a particular religious meaning, but as a process of contemplation of the graphic possibilities and expressions.
 This tension between the large and the small world is also experienced in Anne-Birthe Hove’s Sermitsiaq series.
-She zooms in and repeats an element just link it into a larger perspective, or she focuses on the detail — the mountain’s physical appearance week after week — to assemble the whole, the mountain’s immaterial placement and importance.
+She zooms in and repeats an element, so to place it into a larger perspective; or she focuses on the detail — the mountain’s physical appearance week after week — to assemble the whole, the mountain’s inner placement and significance.

-Catalogues and more information about Anne-Birthe Hove is found at Nuuk Art Museum.
+Catalogues and more information about Anne-Birthe Hove can be found at Nuuk Art Museum.